smartDIYs/smartdiys_creator_manual_en/manual/names.md

 Click an item displayed in the item list to display and set the processing parameters of the item.

 - Manual: You can set Enables / disables of item processing and parameters manually.You can also register the set parameters in the user dictionary.
-- User dictionary: You can select the registered parameter.
+- UserDictionary: You can select the registered parameter.
 - Preset: Processing parameters estimated by our company (The processing result depends on the characteristics of the material actually processed and the adjustment accuracy of the machine)